The Judiciary

 Security of tenure

-Once appointed, a judge is eligible to serve on the bench until retirement (age 75 for federally appointed judges, age 70 in some provincial/territorial jurisdictions).
-Judges can be removed by a joint address of Parliament or a provincial legislature, only after an independent and impartial investigation shows that there is good reason (see Judicial Conduct, below).
+Once appointed, a judge is eligible to serve on the bench until retirement (age 75 for federally appointed judges, age 70 in some provincial and territorial jurisdictions).
+Judges can be removed by a joint address of Parliament or a provincial legislature, only after an independent and impartial investigation by the Canadian Judicial Council.

 Financial security